-Thank you for your interest in the Lay Member post at NHS Blood and Transplant, Organ Tissue Donation and Transplantation Directorate.
+Thank you for your interest in the Lay Member post at NHS Blood and Transplant, Organ and Tissue Donation and Transplantation Directorate.

-This is a critical time in our development and your chance to play a key part in the future of organ donation and transplantation in the UK.
-Your role will be strategic – not only to advise on policies; and ensure good governance but also to promote organ donation and transplantation.
+This is a critical time in our development and your chance to play a key part in the future of organ and tissue donation and transplantation in the UK.
+Your role will be strategic – not only to advise on policies; and ensure good governance but also to promote organ and tissue donation and transplantation.
 Most importantly you will bring an independent and fresh perspective to our discussions.
 Our work is complex, so you need to be comfortable dealing with sensitive and multifaceted information.
 A collaborative approach is imperative, but this must go hand in hand with resilience and the confidence to ensure your voice is heard alongside experts in their field.

 Appointments will be made on merit.
 We believe that for any organisation to be successful, it needs to work with the most talented and diverse people available.
 We positively encourage applications from people from all sections of the community, from all backgrounds and with a broad range of experience.
 We undertake to ensure that your application will be dealt with fairly and that all decisions we make in relation to it will be based on merit and your ability to meet the candidate specification.

-If you think you have the skills, experience and commitment to help us in this interesting and important work we look forward to hearing from you soon.
+If you think you have the skills, experience, and commitment to help us in this interesting and important work we look forward to hearing from you soon.

-Organ Tissue Donation and Transplantation
+Medical Director, Organ Tissue Donation and Transplantation